hpyhacking/peatio/docs/daemons.md

 This daemon performs withdraw.

-## coins
+## blockchain

-This daemon monitors blockchain for incoming deposits and forwards them to amqp:deposit_coin.
+This daemon monitors blockchain for incoming deposits and withdrawal and updates their state on the database.

 ## global_state